top of page

 Living well involves engaging the external world... and the internal world.
 We must learn to read the dashboard of our soul, attentive to inner cues provided for us and, particularly, listening for the Spirit of God to guide and interpret for us.
 Trustworthy and wise companions will also offer us beneficial insight.

 I remember my first flat tire.
 I was driving a Dodge Omni, my first car, by myself at night on my way home from the house of a friend.
 Initially something just didn't seem right, but eventually, the sound and feel of the car made it clear that I had a problem with my tire.
-I just wanted to make it home so I drove on that wounded tire.
+I just wanted to make it home so I drove on the damaged tire.
 Well, the wheel got me home, but it was damaged beyond repair.
 I will plead youth and ignorance for how I pushed through the warning signs.
 Today we have a vehicle with a light on the dashboard that indicates trouble long before I would notice it while driving.
 Are we as attentive to our inner life as we are to the actual vehicles we drive?

 Finally a car needs a tune up, a minor fix, or an oil change regularly, and, on occasion, it will need a major repair.
 Usually our mechanic reminds us that consistent maintenance upkeep is beneficial for the well-being of our car.